AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-workflow.md

 ![](assets/step3_icon.png) [ Tag Segments](/help/components/segmentation/segmentation-workflow/seg-tag.md)

 Tag segments for ease of organization and sharing.
-Tagging replaces folder hierarchies in ad hoc analysis.
 See how to plan and assign tags for simple and advanced searches and organization.

 ![](assets/step4_icon.png) [ Approve Segments](/help/components/segmentation/segmentation-workflow/seg-approve.md)